bitspresso/whatever-works/Readme.md

 - **Lack of Centralized Solutions:**
 <br>***Problem:*** Existing solutions may require users to trust centralized intermediaries to manage their DNs.
 <br>***Solution:*** WW provides a decentralized solution built on the ICP blockchain, eliminating the need for intermediaries and putting users in control of their DNs assets.

+By addressing these problems, WW aims to provide a user-friendly, efficient, and secure solution for managing DNs across multiple blockchains, ultimately enhancing the user experience and expanding the possibilities of cross-chain interactions in the blockchain space.